-Management judgment and estimates are required in determining our income tax provision, deferred tax assets and liabilities and any valuation allowance recorded against net deferred tax assets.
-We have established a valuation allowance attributable to certain temporary differences as we believe that a portion of the deferred tax assets at March 31, 2005 are not "more likely than not" to be realized in the carryback and carryforward periods based on the criteria set forth in SFAS No. 109.
-We review the recoverability of deferred tax assets during each reporting period by reviewing previous estimates of future taxable income and comparing them to current estimates, and when appropriate, by reviewing possible tax planning strategies that would prevent the loss of the recoverability of any portion of the deferred tax asset that may occur due to expiration.
+Management judgment and estimates are required in determining our income tax provision, deferred tax assets and liabilities and any valuation allowance recorded against deferred tax assets.
+We have established a valuation allowance attributable to certain temporary differences as we believe that a portion of the deferred tax assets at September 30, 2005 do not meet the "more likely than not" standard of realization based on the Company's ability to generate sufficient future taxable income in the carryback and carryforward periods based on the criteria set forth in SFAS No. 109.
+We review the recoverability of deferred tax assets during each reporting period by reviewing estimates of future taxable income, future reversals of existing taxable temporary differences, and tax planning strategies that would, if necessary, be implemented to realize the benefit of a deferred tax asset before expiration.